ifprpinhaisesw/DigitalDash/README.md

 ### **Recursos para monitoração e acompanhamento do projeto**

-O repositório está organizado da seguinte forma:
+The repository is organized as follows:

-- `src/`: Contém os códigos fonte desenvolvidos para o projeto.
+- `src/`: Contains the source codes developed for the project.

-- `docs/`: Contém todos documentos do projeto.
+- `docs/`: Contains all project documents.